October 26, 2024 – November 9, 2024

 Cast

-Joy Mamminga is a Sophomore at BHS, and this is her third high school production!
+Joy Mamminga is a Sophomore at BHS, and this is her fourth high school school production!
 She is also apart of But Seriously Folks Improv troupe, and Swingsingers.
-She would like to thank her amazing family for supporting her through everything, her fabulous directors for all the dedication they have put into the show, and her wonderful cast mates for making the show awesome!
+She would like to thank her amazing family for supporting her through everything, her fabulous directors for all the dedication they have put into the show, her amazing friends for always having her back, and her wonderful cast mates for making the show awesome!
 She hopes you enjoy the show as much as she does!

 Cast